cortexlabs/cortex/README.md

 - **Minimal declarative configuration:** Deployments can be defined in a single `cortex.yaml` file.

-- **Autoscaling:** Cortex can automatically scale APIs to handle production workloads.
+- **Autoscaling:** Cortex automatically scales APIs to handle production workloads.

 - **Multi framework:** Cortex supports TensorFlow, Keras, PyTorch, Scikit-learn, XGBoost, and more.